-I work full-time for a tech startup and own a small, creative studio and have been working the tech industry for quite some time.
+I work for tech startup and own a creative studio that operates Makerviews.
 I've been focusing on designing, developing, optimizing, and marketing a variety of projects and properties on the web.

 Handmade: In 2013, I started a handmade, wood goods company called Whiskey Wood Creations, offering carpentry/woodworking services and selling custom furniture, along with a line of Montana-themed goods, to clients.

 There's no two ways around what I am.
 I'm a maker.
 Creating something, whether it's designing and developing a website for a client or creating a custom, walnut slab bar-top - it's embedded in my core.
 It's who I am.
 It's what I do.

 "Being a designer and maker means more than just brainstorming, it means dreaming, breathing, and living the piece that you’re making.
 Heart and soul, blood, sweat, and tears."—Scott Mathson

 This Makerviews project has ultimately grown from my passion of crafting - of sawdust, of guitar playing, of leather scraps, and, at the root, a deep appreciation and respect for all creative folk.
 This exists to share, to inspire, and to give.

 This maker community is amazing and I believe that we should always encourage and support each other in creating and making things.

 This is Makerviews by Scott Mathson, welcome to the journey!

 Scott Mathson (@scottmathson) — Founder, Writer, Developer, Maker

 I am open to collaborations, sponsorships, partnerships, and more.
 Feel free to reach out to me personally: [email protected], I'm looking forward to speaking to you.